flytbase/flytdocs/source/docs/FlytOS/GettingStarted/Supported_GCS.rst

 1. Power on your Flight Computer running FlytOS.
 2. Connect your personal computer to the same network that your Flight Computer is connected to.
-3. If your flight computer is in Access Point(AP)/HotSpot mode, you can connect to its WiFi (ssid: FlytPOD_wifi).
+3. If your flight computer is in Access Point(AP)/HotSpot mode, you can connect to its WiFi (ssid: flytos_WiFi).
 If the flight computer is in client mode, connect your personal computer to the same router with which your flight computer is connected to.
 4. Next, go to the following link to open FlytConsole: `<http://localhost/flytconsole>`_ or ``http://<ip-address-of-device>/flytconsole``
 5. Follow the steps :ref:`here <flytconsole widgets>` to learn about FlytConsole widgets.